-The Throughway functional classification corresponds to the Expressways functional classification in the Oregon Highway Plan.
-There are two types of Throughway designs as described in Table 3-8.
-Freeways, which are limited-access and completely grade separated interchanges and Highways, which include a mix of separate and at-grade access points.
+These two types of Throughways are listed in Table 3.8.
+Freeways are limited access and completely grade separated interchanges.
+Highways include a mix of separate and atgrade access points.
 Throughway interchanges that are designated as Freeways in the OHP should be spaced no less than one mile apart in urban areas.

-An auxiliary lane is the portion of the roadway adjoining the through lanes for speed change, turning, weaving, truck climbing, maneuvering of entering and leaving traffic, and other purposes supplementary to through-traffic.
-An auxiliary lane provides a direct connection from one interchange ramp to the next.
-The lane separates slower traffic movements from the mainline, helping smooth the flow of traffic and reduce the potential for crashes and is not intended to function as a general purpose travel lane.
-Auxiliary lanes add additional motor vehicle capacity.
+An auxiliary lane is the portion of the roadway adjoining the through lanes for speed change, turning, weaving, truck climbing, maneuvering of entering and leaving traffic and other purposes supplementary to through-traffic.
+The lane separates slower traffic movements from the through traffic, helping smooth the flow of traffic and reduce the potential for crashes and is not intended to function as a general purpose travel lane.
+Auxiliary lanes typically add motor vehicle capacity for the purpose of serving shorter, more local trips and allowing through lanes to serve longer, regional trips.
+Auxiliary lanes can be used to keep regional trips on the throughway system.
+These system-to-system interchange connections currently exist on I-5 between OR 217 and I-205.
+The intention is not to "add capacity" to the six through lanes, it is rather to serve trips that are traveling from one interchange to another and can stay in the same lane without merging with through traffic.